 Visit the “Venice of Portugal” with its colorful moliceiro boats and the striped houses of Costa Nova.
 Available as an Expedia excursion, it often includes a boat ride through the canals.

 NoNorthern Portugal is a paradise for food lovers, and since you’re docking in Matosinhos, you’re already in one of the best spots for fresh seafood before even reaching Ribeira.
-Because of this, it’s worth trying a few local specialties while you’re here.
+This makes it worth trying a few local specialties while you’re here.

-Francesinha: Porto’s signature sandwich, made with layers of bread, steak, ham, and sausage.
+Francesinha: The signature sandwich here, made with layers of bread, steak, ham, and sausage.
 It’s covered in melted cheese and a rich tomato-beer sauce.
-As a result, it’s hearty, filling, and usually served with fries.
+This makes it hearty and filling.
+And it is usually served with fries.

 Bolinhos de Bacalhau: These fried codfish cakes are made with potato, onion, and parsley.
 They’re light, crispy, and easy to grab, so they work well as a quick snack between stops.

 Tripas à Moda do Porto: A traditional tripe stew with white beans and smoked meats.
-It’s a historic dish and, because of its roots, locals are often nicknamed “Tripeiros.”
+It’s a historic dish and, often nicknamed “Tripeiros.”

 Fresh Grilled Sardines: Especially popular in Matosinhos, these are often cooked right outside restaurants.
 As you walk by, you’ll smell them grilling, which makes them hard to resist.

-Pastel de Nata: While best known in Lisbon, Porto’s bakeries offer excellent versions of these creamy custard tarts.
+Pastel de Nata: While best known in Lisbon, the bakeries here offer excellent versions of these creamy custard tarts.
 They’re small, so they’re perfect when you want something sweet without slowing down your day.

 Port Wine: Of course, this is the must-try drink.
 A tasting flight helps you compare Ruby, Tawny, and White Port, so you can see how they differ in flavor and age.

 Porto Tónico: A refreshing mix of White Port, tonic water, and ice.
-Because it’s light and crisp, it works especially well as a pre-dinner drink.
+Since it’s light and crisp, it works especially well as a pre-dinner drink.

 Vinho Verde: Despite the name, it’s not green.
 Instead, it’s a young, slightly sparkling white wine that’s light and easy to drink, which makes it perfect with seafood.